 In some cases it may be appropriate to send out a questionnaire to the client/prospect in advance, to gather the key information that you need.

-An initial meeting can be held remotely by video if more convenient, a medium virtually every client will be familiar with.
+An initial meeting can be held remotely by video if more convenient, a medium most clients will be comfortable with.

 Put visitors at ease.
 Smile – ruefully if appropriate.
 Lawyers often have a reputation for being cold or aloof - you need to be likeable and approachable.